ChimeraZen/zenchi-options-list/README.md

 &nbsp;
 ### Installation
-1. Navigate to your app directory and install the ZenChi Options List package using:
+1. Navigate to your app directory and install the ZenChi OptionsList package using:
 ```
 npm i zenchi-options-list
 ```